Lingo4G or Lingo3G?

-Lingo4G will create an index for your collection, which will give you the ability not only to extract topics, but also to search your collection, perform conventional document clustering and complete more advanced text mining tasks, such as classification.
+Lingo4G will create an index for your collection, which will give you the ability not only to extract topics, but also to search your collection, perform conventional document clustering, produce 2d document maps and complete more advanced text mining tasks, such as classification.

 I have a fast-growing collection of social conversations and I'd like to detect emerging topics in that data.
 Is Lingo4G or Lingo3G suitable for the task?